 Join various departments in the Division of Student Life to celebrate Body Appreciation Week.
-The objectives of Body Appreciation Week are to raise awareness about eating disorders, provide available resources, help promote positive body image across all gender identities, encourage constructive dialogue about these issues and help prevent the development of eating-disordered behaviors and attitudes.
+The objectives of Body Appreciation Week are to raise awareness about eating disorders, provide available resources, help promote positive body image across the UA community, encourage constructive dialogue about these issues and help prevent the development of eating-disordered behaviors and attitudes.

 Register here